bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ### Examining the contents of other directories

 By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
-You can always find the directory you are in using the `pwd` command.
-However, you can also give `ls` the names of other directories to view.
+Handily enough, however, you can also give `ls` the names of other directories to view.
 Navigate to the home directory if you are not already there using `cd` by itself, then `ls` the contents of the "workshops/lessons/shell" directory:

 ```bash
 cd